Noise-reduction of multimode Gaussian Boson Sampling circuits via Unitary Averaging: Multi-mode System

 \subsection{Two-mode System}

-For simplicity, we initially focus on a two-mode system.
-Consider a system where the two input modes consist of single-mode squeezed vacuum states, as depicted in the Fig.\ref{fig:2MODE1},
+We will initially present the simplest case, a two-mode system.
+Consider a two mode system where two single-mode squeezed vacuum input states undergo an arbitrary linear optical transformation, as depicted in the Fig.\ref{fig:2MODE1}.
+The input state is then

 $r_{j}$ is the squeezing factor on mode $j$. $\hat{a}$ and $\hat{a}^{\dag}$ are annihilation and creation operator respectively.
-The circuit inside the purple box consists of phase shifters (white boxes) and the beamsplitters (solid lines linking two dots) with the indicated parameters are universal for linear optics on two-modes \cite{clements2016optimal}.
-The beamsplitter transformation is defined by,
+The circuit in the Fig.\ref{fig:2MODE1} inside the purple box applies an arbitrary linear optical unitary \cite{clements2016optimal} which can be written as $\hat U =\hat{\phi_{1}} \hat{B}_{12}(\theta_{1}) \hat{\phi_{2}} $, which consisting of phase shifters (white boxes) and a beamsplitter (solid lines linking two dots) with the indicated parameters.
+The beamsplitter transformation acting on modes $i$ and $j$ is in general defined as,